 At some point during your finance career, you'll likely grapple with whether to pursue an MBA.
-If you decide to go for it, here's another point to consider: Should you get your MBA online?
+If you go for it, here's another point to consider: Should you get your MBA online?

-Of course, even this isn't a clear-cut decision, because many colleges offer hybrid degrees that allow you to learn both online and in a traditional classroom setting.
-While some will tell you virtual learning is no substitute for classroom-based education, earning an MBA online can be attractive for a number of reasons.
-Here are five:
+Even this isn't a clear-cut decision, because many colleges offer hybrid degrees that allow you to learn both online and in a traditional classroom setting.
+While some will tell you virtual learning is no substitute for classroom-based education, earning an MBA online can be attractive for several reasons.

 One advantage of an online university is that it can recruit teachers from all over the world.
-The University of Phoenix states that it "does not have traditional tenured faculty, drawing instead from more than 9,000 CEOs, CFOs, CIOs, managers and executives from industry who wish to share their knowledge and real-world expertise."
+The University of Phoenix says it "does not have traditional tenured faculty, drawing instead from more than 9,000 CEOs, CFOs [chief financial officers], CIOs [chief information officers], managers and executives from industry who wish to share their knowledge and real-world expertise."

 Pursuing an MBA can be costly.
 A full-time, two-year program at an elite school can cost about $70,000 for tuition alone.
 Add in living expenses, those $150 textbooks and the opportunity cost of forgoing a paycheck for a few years, and getting an MBA can be one high-priced undertaking.